 QMplus has many core tools and activities that come as standard (such as the assignment, quizzes and forum activities).
 However there are also several tools that have been created by developers (external third parties), which can be ‘plugged into’ the standard QMplus environment (known as plugins).
 These plugins offer additional functionality and can provide richer teaching and learning opportunities.
-However, any limitations of plugins cannot be fixed by the E-Learning Unit, as these will need to be updated by the external third party who has developed the plugin.
+However, any limitations of plugins cannot be fixed by staff at QMUL, as these will need to be updated by the external third party who has developed the plugin.
 Should a problem exist with the plugin that causes issues for the QMplus site, then the plugin may be removed from QMplus if the problem is not resolved.

 Types of Plugins